derekmerck/dstack-cirr/README.md

 $ . cirr.env && docker stack deploy --compose-file=cirr-stack.yml cirr
 ```

 Note that if volumes are created on a node, they are not removed when the stack is removed.
-Manually remove them to clear errors about directories not found.
+Manually remove them to clear errors about directories not being found.

 Alternatively, you can log into Portainer after installing the admin stack and add the template file for the RIH CIRR from this repository.